BenTheElder/site/content/posts/automata.md

 ## Rule 110

-[Rule 110](https://en.wikipedia.org/wiki/Rule_110) is an [elementary cellular automata]("https://en.wikipedia.org/wiki/Elementary_cellular_automaton"), meaning that it is a one-dimensional / single-row ceullar automata.
+[Rule 110](https://en.wikipedia.org/wiki/Rule_110) is an [elementary cellular automata]("https://en.wikipedia.org/wiki/Elementary_cellular_automaton"), meaning that it is a one-dimensional / single-row cellular automata.
 With only two states (`0` and `1`) and eight rules, this simple automata is interesting because it because it produces intricate patterns and is the only Turing-complete elementary cellular automata.
 Cells in Rule 110 update based on their current value and that of their left and right neighbors according to the following rules:

 If left neighbor, current value, right neighbor are ...